Vanessa Kirby as Sue Storm channels cosmic energy in Fantastic Four (2025)

 Disney as per the usual.

-Good on ya Jenny Three Kiss.
+Good on ya Jenny Three Kiss, since you’re for sure reading this Frozen review.

 Keep up the good work!